 Milestone Schedule.
-If the Project receives an executed PPA by and all regulatory approvals for such PPA by the permitting can be completed by and the Project can be placed In-Service by
+If the Project receives an executed PPA by and all regulatory approvals for such PPA by and the Project can be placed In-Service by

 Lessons Learned from our BIWF Project.
 Deepwater Wind's experience in the successful development of the Block Island Wind Farm is an important part of our plans for engineering, described in Section 8, construction described in Section 10, and operations and maintenance, described in Section 11.
 Our plans for engineering, constructing and operating the Revolution Wind Farm are substantially similar to the methods we used for our Block Island Wind Farm, as detailed in Table 2-2 below.